innodatalabs/innodatalabs.github.io/_posts/2017-10-24-automating-ml-training-with-jenkins-pipelines.md

 }
 ```

-In any step I can now refer to the parameter as ${params.problem}.
+In any step I can now refer to the parameter as `${params.problem}`.
 More realistic training job will have
 few more parameters: `model`, `hparam`, etc.

 ### Set-up the Environment